 The easy way to knead dough by hand is by quite a few short bursts of activity over a few hours.
 You can be doing something else at the same time, like writing your book, for example.
 The breadmaking is quick work, just a few repeats.
 Awesome, awesome bread awaits!

 Mix the dough starter with 500ml of water.
 The water will become cloudy with little lumps through it.
 Allow to stand for ten minutes.
 This will help the starter to soften.
 Whisk a couple of times to help the starter disperse.
 You will end up with a milky consistency.
 Little lumps are okay.

 Add 500g flour.
 Whisk it or use a potato masher to form a soft, shaggy ‘sponge’.
 Leave this to stand until it has a lot of bubbles.
 In warmer weather, this will take at least a eight hours.
 I often leave it out of the fridge to get going, and then put it in the fridge for up to a full day.
 Times are very flexible, especially when you compare winter to summer.
 You want your sourdough sponge to be nice and bubbly if possible.

 FROM 'SPONGE' TO 'DOUGH':

 Once the flour and water have been combined, you have what bakers call a 'shaggy dough'.
 This can be left to stand for about half an hour to two hours, but no longer.
 This will save kneading - what will happen is called 'biological development', which is where the chemical action of the enzymes in the preferment act on the flour to strengthen gluten, while simultaneously, a bacteriological fermentation occurs.
 It's all a bit magic.
-I've written a book or two on this now.
+I've written a small book or two on this now.
 One of them is here.